flennerhag/mlens/docs/memory.rst

-Notice first that no pickling is reported in the parallel job; second, the time to completion is no more than the 3 seconds we asked the ``hold`` function to hold the process.
-In other words, memmaping causes *no* overhead.
-This stands in stark contrast to the previous example, which completed in over 40 seconds, an order of magnitude slower.
+Notice first that no pickling is reported in the parallel job; second, the time to completion is no more than the 3 seconds we asked the ``hold`` function to sleep.
+In other words, memmaping causes *no* process time overhead.
+This stands in stark contrast to the previous example, which needed over 40 seconds to complete - an order of magnitude slower.
 Moreover, inspecting the memory profile, note that memmapping is completely memory neutral.
-In fact, if we can replace the original array with the memmap as in this example, even the memory required to hold the original file can be released.
+In fact, if we replace the original array with the memmap (as in this example), the memory required to hold the original file can be released and so there is *no* copy of the array kept in the process memory.

 .. image:: img/mem_profile_mmap.png
    :align: center

-For further details, see the joblib_ package's documentation.
+For further details on memmapping in parallel processing, see the joblib_ package's documentation.

 ML-Ensemble memory profiling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^